-The following approach, approved by the ICG members, will be used to demonstrate conformity for the FY 2022-2025 TIP and Maximize2045.
+The following approach, approved by the ICG members, will be used to demonstrate conformity for the FY 2024-2027 TIP and Resilience 2050.

-This conformity determination will determine whether the transportation plan and TIP conform to 8-hour ozone RFP SIP budgets.
+This conformity determination will assess whether the transportation plan and TIP conform to the 2012 8-hour ozone RFP SIP budgets.